harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

         2. **Inline** - Select this option to enter a script inline.
     3. Select **Apply Changes**.

-6. Add a **App Rollback** step to your stage if you want to rollback to an older version of the application in case of deployment failure.
+6. Add an **App Rollback** step to your stage if you want to roll back to an older version of the application in case of deployment failure.
 7. Select **Save**.

 Now the pipeline stage is complete and you can deploy.